 1. Breathing exercises

-These are an effective way to help preschoolers regulate their emotions during stressful transitions.
-Simple techniques, such as “blowing bubbles” or “balloon breathing,” can help children slow down and calm their bodies.
-For example, children can pretend to blow up a balloon by taking a deep breath in and exhaling slowly.
-These exercises promote relaxation and focus, providing children with a tool they can use in moments of frustration or anxiety.
+These are an effective addition to transition activities for preschoolers, helping young children regulate their emotions during stressful moments.
+Simple techniques, such as “blowing bubbles” or “balloon breathing,” encourage children to slow down and relax their bodies.
+For example, they can pretend to inflate a balloon by taking a deep breath in and exhaling slowly.
+These calming exercises promote focus and provide children with a helpful tool they can use when feeling frustrated or overwhelmed.

 2. Mindfulness practices